 How can I learn about Police Studies?

-Students undertake two majors and minor in the degree, in one of two pathways dependent on professional experience:
+Students undertake two majors in the degree, in one of two pathways dependent on professional experience:

 - The 'In-service pathway' is an opportunity for serving police officers to build on their training and experience with a recognised University qualification, or

 - The 'Conventional pathway' offers a comprehensive social sciences education with a specific focus on policing studies.